That’s what robots meta tags and the x-robots-tag HTTP header are for.

 Prevents Google from showing a search box as a part of your sitelinks.

 <meta name="robots" content="nositelinkssearchbox">

 Allows Google to index content embedded through iframes or similar HTML tags on a page with a noindex directive.
 It only works when both directives are present, like this:

 Google’s documentation nicely explains the use case here.

 Using these directives

-Most SEOs don’t need to go beyond the noindex and nofollow directives, but it’s good to know that there are other options as well.
+Most SEOs don’t need to go beyond the noindex and nofollow directives, but it’s good to know that there are other options.
 Keep in mind that all directives we talk about here are based on what Google supports.
 There are a few directives unique to other search engines, but they aren’t worth diving into.